 It was love at first sight when I discovered the silicone ziplock food pouches.
 I store food in the fridge and freezer.
 Chicken stock, frozen fruit, smoothie mixes, extra veggies, fish or meat that need to be frozen.
 They are amazing for marinating and for transporting food as they just don’t leak.

 Yep, I’ll say it again.
 They don’t leak!!

 Salad with dressing is safe in my handbag and then I either just eat it straight out of the pouch or I can put it onto a plate.
-Completely reusable plastic pouches, you can use them again and again for edible products wet or dry and also for non food items.
+Completely reusable silicone pouches, you can use them again and again for edible products wet or dry and also for non food items.
 They’re designed so you can stand them upright in your fridge or you can lay them flat and stack.

 # 3 - Swap plastic bags with reusable cotton

 Really the best thing is to not use anything when you don’t have to.
 Bananas, oranges, avocados… they come with nature’s own packaging!